 brew analytics off

-Step Two: Install Python3
+Step Three: Install Python3

 Python3 is needed to run webXray, enter the following command to install it: